KoganeShiro/42_Cursus/miniRT42/README.md

 ## The project
 miniRT42 is a mini raytracer developed in C, using the minilibX library.
+It is a group project and i pared with [echapuis](https://github.com/Asa973) who did most of the math behind 🤣

+TL;DR:
 The principle is to simulate the behavior of light by casting virtual rays to determine the color of each pixel in the rendered image.

 ![image](https://github.com/user-attachments/assets/e451036e-c45b-41d8-9cb8-3261a9a671da)